 The Jeep Grand Cherokee has been a constant presence in American suburbs ever since Bob Lutz drove the first one through a pane of glass in 1992.
 Back then, it did wonders to revive Chrysler after one of its many financial crises; nearly 20 years later, the current Grand Cherokee helped do the same thing.
 Starting at the $29,995 rear-wheel drive Laredo model, you get a 3.6-liter Pentastar V6, which is good for 295 horsepower, 260 pound-feet of torque, and genuine off-roadability.
 From there, you can option your Grand Cherokee in six other trims, including limited editions.
 From the Limited up (slotting just above the Laredo), engine choices become a 3.0-liter EcoDiesel V6 (which is good for 30 miles per gallon on the highway), and the 5.7-liter Hemi V8, good for 360 horsepower and 390 pound-feet of torque.
 In the real world, that means you can tow a class-leading 7,400-pound boat with it and not have to worry about a thing.

 If the Grand Cherokee has an achilles heel, it may be its price; sure, it’s plenty attainable in lower trims, but fully-optioned, you could drive off in a Summit or limited edition High Altitude model that comes dangerously close to the $60K mark.
-Regardless of whether your Grand Cherokee is just comfortable or downright opulent, there’s seating for seven, leather-trimmed thrones, and available Quadra-Trac four-wheel drive.
+Regardless of whether your Grand Cherokee is just comfortable or downright opulent, there’s spacious seating for five, leather-trimmed thrones, and available Quadra-Trac four-wheel drive.

-Despite not having the word “grand” in its name, the Durango is actually larger than the Jeep, with its wheelbase 119.8 inches to the Grand Cherokee’s 114.8.
+Despite not having the word “grand” in its name, the Durango is actually larger than the Jeep, with a third row and a wheelbase that’s 119.8 inches to the Grand Cherokee’s 114.8.
 The Durango also looks far more like Dodge’s hooligans-in-crime Charger and Challenger than it does its Jeep platform-mate.
 The result is a handsomely menacing-looking SUV, from its purposeful-looking lower front grille to its boomerang LED taillights out back.
 Like the Jeep, it’s available with the Pentastar or Hemi mated to an eight-speed automatic, though the fuel-sipping diesel is notably absent.
 Inside, the Durango is a throwback to ’60s era Dodge muscle cars, namely in that there are acres of black plastic and chrome accents.
 The final result is a handsome one though; the interior sits seven in comfort while still offering the latest technology and a little performance to keep things from getting boring.

 It may be relatively unloved, but where the Durango really succeeds is the price.
 It starts a few hundred dollars more than the Jeep at $30,495, but its performance-focused, range-topping Hemi-powered R/T model rings in at just $41,995, right about where the mid-tier Grand Cherokee Limited sits.

 It’s hard to call the Durango a bargain because you’re getting a lot of truck — 5,200 pounds to be exact — for a not insignificant amount of money.
 We really wish FCA offered the EcoDiesel mill for maximum capability and fuel economy, but the Durango’s Pentastar V6 returns a comparable 27 miles per gallon on the highway, and with cylinder deactivation and variable valve timing, the Hemi returns 22, which isn’t terrible for its size.
-For a little (or a lot) less, the Durango offers almost everything the Jeep does, and the fact that it’s a seven seat people mover you wouldn’t be embarrassed to drive is icing on the cake.
+For a little (or a lot) less, the Durango offers almost everything the Jeep does, and the fact that it’s a seven-seat people mover you wouldn’t be embarrassed to drive is icing on the cake.
 Even though they’re both plenty capable, we’re going to have to break with the Jeep-buying crowd here, and take the underappreciated Dodge.